-Good governance practices of investee companies are assessed by the Investment Manager with regards to a variety of factors including management structures and decision-making, accountability to shareholders, compensation structures, corporate culture, compliance with applicable law and the absence of negative events which are likely to have a material adverse impact on the financial returns of the company.
-In assessing good governance, the Investment Manager considers its proprietary Fundamental G Ratings and/or Quantitative G Ratings where available in accordance with its Good Governance Assessment Policy.
+Good governance practices of investee companies are assessed by the Investment Manager with regards to a variety of factors including, where materially relevant, management structures and decision-making, accountability to shareholders, compensation structures, corporate culture, compliance with applicable law and the absence of negative events which are likely to have a material adverse impact on the financial returns of the company.
+In assessing good governance, the Investment Manager considers its proprietary G ratings where available in accordance with its Good Governance Assessment Policy.
+These ratings rely on a combination of internal and/or external data inputs.